PxTools/PxApiSpecs/specs.md

 Proposal: Look in Lucene.Net for more ideas for selection syntax.
 We want “?” as wildcard for one character.
 Shoudl be ok

+Should be able to combine ? and *

-The variable time can also prefix the code it >, >=, <, <= indicating a matching of all time values that are greater, greater or equal, less, less or equal to the value
+~~The variable time can also prefix the code it >, >=, <, <= indicating a matching of all time values that are greater, greater or equal, less, less or equal to the value~~

 **Example**
 ```